slowernews/wisdom-tldr/README.md

 ===
 ###On deceiving

-'Appear weak when you are strong, and strong when you are weak.' -- Sun Tzu
+'Appear weak when you are strong and strong when you are weak.' -- Sun Tzu

 > *'Court attention at all cost.'<br>
 'Play to people’s fantasies.'<br>